John Brzenk

-John Brzenk (born July 15, 1964) is a professional armwrestler from the United States.
-One of the most decorated wrestlers in the sport, Brzenk and was named in the 2000 edition of the Guinness Book of World Records, as the "Most Successful Arm Wrestler" at that time and lauded at the World Wristwrestling Championship in 1998 as "the greatest arm wrestler in the history of the sport".
+John Richard Brzenk (born July 15, 1964) is a former professional armwrestler from the United States, who is universally acknowledged as 'the greatest armwrestler of all time'.
+During his career as a professional armwrestler, Brzenk has won more than 500 championship titles.

-Biography
+Biography & Accomplishments

 John Brzenk's father, John Brzenk Sr., was an arm wrestler, and Brzenk says he gained some of his forearm size through genetics.
 John started his amateur career in the classroom, where he arm wrestled students across tables for five years.
 When he was in eighth grade, he broke his arm while armwrestling his father's friend, and has stated that this breakage increased his tendon strength significantly.
-Over the years, Brzenk has often been called "The Giant Crusher", "Superman", or the "Perfect Storm" for his ability to pin opponents twice his size.
+Over the years, Brzenk has often been called "The Giant Crusher", "The Golden Boy", "G.O.A.T." or the "Perfect Storm" for his ability to pin opponents twice his size.

 Brzenk started his professional career in 1982, at the age of 18, where he won his first world title on ABC's 1983 Wide World of Sports.
-John has only lost a single supermatch, and only a handful of people have ever beaten him in tournaments.
-Most of these losses occurred later in his career when he was of advanced age.
-Two of his most prominent losses were to Devon Larratt and Alexey Voyevoda, both of whom are considered legendary arm wrestlers.
+From 1982 to 2015, John only lost a single supermatch, and only a handful of people had beaten him in tournaments.
+Most of these losses occurred later during that time when he was of advanced age.
+Two of his most prominent losses were to Alexey Voyevoda in 2004 and Devon Larratt in 2008, both of whom are considered legendary arm wrestlers.
 Aside from arm wrestling, John works as a mechanic at Delta Air Lines.
 He says the job is non-physical so his arms get plenty of rest.
-During his career he has competed for upwards of USD$80 000.
+During his career he has competed for upwards of US$80,000.